Jkelly97/what-would-jesus-do/docs/index.md

 * The ability to pull the KJV Bible to the application to read.
 * The ability to navigate through the Bible at will.
-* The to search to passages based on key words.
+* The to search to passages based on keywords.
 * The ability to save specific passages as "favorites."

 ## Intended users